What recourse do you have if your car insurance company refuses to pay for a claim that you have submitted?

-When you purchase car insurance you are essentially paying for peace of mind for financial protection.
+When you purchase car insurance, you are essentially paying for peace of mind for financial protection.
 If you pay for liability, you are buying protection to pay for damages you might cause to someone else’s vehicle.

 Auto Insurance Declarations

-The coverage amount is the maximum benefit covered by the policy and the deductible is how much you are obligated to pay before the insurance company pays out any benefit.
+The coverage amount is the maximum benefit covered by the policy, and the deductible is how much you are obligated to pay before the insurance company pays out any benefit.

 You always need a current policy in effect, so be sure the policy coverage date is correct.
 Typically you will receive an automatic renewal policy in the mail, but it is ultimately your responsibility to assure you are carrying a valid insurance policy.

 Valid Claim Denials

 There are valid times when an insurance company will deny your claim.
 Cases of this include times when you are simply not covered for the claim as well as for claims that are submitted fraudulently.

 There could have been a mistake with the policy number, or even a misspelling of the insured’s name.
 Computers handle a large portion of processing, and minor details can be rejected based on match errors.

 Getting Help with an Insurance Claim

 If a sufficient amount of time has passed and your claim still has not been paid, you need to pursue it more aggressively.
 Once again, keep a record of everything in the event you have to seek legal counsel and pursue collections in court.

 You have coverage, and the claim is legitimate, then your benefits should get paid without any issues.
 If the insurance company is not paying your claim, contact your insurance adjuster and your agent and request status updates.

 Before buying an insurance policy, ask about the claims process, how long it typically takes, and what percentage of claims are approved.
-To get free quotes from top car insurance companies now, enter your zip code now!
+Enter your zip code now to get FREE quotes from top car insurance companies!